Krishna0263/RECIPE-SHARING-APP/README.md

 -	DELETE /api/recipes/:recipeId: Delete a recipe by recipe ID.
 -	POST /api/recipes/addNewRecipe: Add a new recipe.
-When sending POST request, make sure to include all the necessary data ("name":"New Recipe", "category":"Dinner", "ingredients":["Ingredient 1", "Ingredient 2"], "instructions":"Instructions for the new recipe.")
+When sending POST request, make sure to include all the necessary data ('{"name":"New Recipe", "category":"Dinner", "ingredients":["Ingredient 1", "Ingredient 2"], "instructions":"Instructions for the new recipe."}')